 There are two beginner-friendly options for hiking around Devils Garden (honestly, why do they call it this?
 It sounds terrifying).
 The hike to Landscape Arch (pictured below) is just under two miles round-trip, is very flat, and is all on smooth, gravel or sand pathways.

 You can add on mileage with side trails to see other arches, but there’s a ton of scenery from the main trail so don’t feel like you’re missing out.
 If you want to get really wild, you can opt for the primitive trail back from Double O that puts you at just over 7 miles.
 You may also want to opt for another blog because that level of adventure was not something I was looking to get into.

 The other beginner-friendly option is the hike to Double O Arch.
 This is technically listed as “strenuous” on the national park website.
 It’s 4.2 miles with a few steep sections.
 The most strenuous part is that you have to climb up on the rock fins.
 Like I said, it’s doable.
 But a little bit outside my comfort zone!

 The first mile of Devils Garden is super tame, but once you pass Landscape Arch there’s a lot of “trail” that’s actually just slick sandstone that you’re climbing up and over.
-It was a little intimidating, but definitely something anyone can handle (see above).
+It was a little intimidating, but definitely something beginners can handle (see below).